March 2002 — First Journey into Ancient Egypt

 Map of locations in Egypt I visited after 20 years of travel to Egypt

-My first trip to Egypt was in 2022 only a few months after the war in Iraq started and resentment towards the United States in the Arab world was at an all-time high.
-It was my first time to Africa and the Arab word so needless to say I was worried, and it didn’t help that everyone I knew at home warned me that I would die if I went through with the trip.
-Little did I realize at the time that this would be a re-occurring theme in my travels and I didn’t let it stop me then and I wouldn’t in the future.
+My first trip to Egypt was in 2002, only months after the Iraq War began, when resentment toward the United States in much of the Arab world was at a peak.
+It was my first time in both Africa and the Arab world, and everyone back home warned me not to go—some even insisting I would die if I did.
+I was nervous, but I went anyway.
+I didn’t realize then that this would become a recurring theme in my travels—and that fear would never stop me.

-I would end up staying two weeks in Egypt and contrary to popular belief back at home that I would be immediately hung by the angry locals, I was welcomed with nothing but smiles and hospitality and Egypt would become one of the friendliest countries I had visited up until point in my travels.
+I spent two weeks in Egypt, and contrary to the dire warnings, I was met with nothing but smiles and genuine hospitality.
+Rather than hostility, I found warmth, curiosity, and kindness.
+Egypt quickly became one of the friendliest countries I had visited up to that point.

 Me Taking a tourist photo at Giza Pyramids